BYYYRRDD/Final-Project/README.md

 <body>

 <h1>Drew Byrd's Life</h1>
-<p>This website will have different information about Drew Byrd.
-If you are interested in learning more click a subject below</p><!DOCTYPE html>
+<p>This website will have different information about me.
+I am a student at the University of Missouri.
+I am majoring in Information Technology.
+I am 19 years old and my birthday is March 24, 2002.
+I live in Columbia Missouri with my roomate, who is also a student at Mizzou.
+If you are interested in learning more click a subject below</p>
+<!DOCTYPE html>
 <html>
 <body>